Are you struggling with weight gain at menopause?

-If you suffer from significant menopausal symptoms which are affecting your quality of life, then it's probably a good idea to trial out smaller but more frequent meals.
+If you suffer from significant menopausal symptoms that are affecting your quality of life, then it’s probably a good idea to try out smaller but more frequent meals.

 Doing a trial run can help you determine if this method of eating is better for you.

 On the other hand, you might find that larger but less frequent meals work best for your body and your metabolism.